griphiam/markphilpot_com/content/2016/anime_summer_first.md

 Damn what a hot mess that only ufotable could produce.
 The first episode is a prologue and really an epic cluster-f*ck of stage setting with little to no context -- all done with ufotable's unique blend of CGI and hand drawn craft.

 I can't judge this until we see what follows this prologue.
 Intriguing setting, but no idea if we'll get characters to match.

+Side Note: My favorite [OP](https://my.mixtape.moe/ingrnl.webm) of the season on this one.

 [![Funimation]({filename}/images/anime/streaming/funimation_logo.png)](http://www.funimation.com/shows/tales-of-zestiria-the-x/home){: .link-nb}